SAML-Toolkits/python3-saml/README.md

             // URL Location where the <Response> from the IdP will be returned "url": "https://<sp_domain>/?acs",
             // SAML protocol binding to be used when returning the <Response>
             // message.
-OneLogin Toolkit supports this endpoint for the
+SAML Toolkit supports this endpoint for the
             // HTTP-POST binding only.
             "binding": "urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST"
         },